 1200 Wh / 12V = 100ah.

-You then need to figure out how many solar panels you need to fully charge your batteries each day.
+Step 3: Figure out how many solar panels you need to fully charge your batteries each day.

 Except that it never works that way.
 There’s shade, and clouds, and less sun in winter, and days where you consume more power than others.
 Something like three 100-watt panels would be a much safer bet.